woodpecker-ci/woodpecker/docs/docs/91-migrations.md

 - Dropped deprecated `branches:` filter in favor of global [`when.branch`](./20-usage/20-workflow-syntax.md#branch-1) filter
 - Deprecated `platform:` filter in favor of `labels:`, [read more](./20-usage/20-workflow-syntax.md#filter-by-platform)
 - Secrets `event` property was renamed to `events` and `image` to `images` as both are lists.
 The new property `events` / `images` has to be used in the api and as cli argument.
 The old properties `event` and `image` were removed.
 - The secrets `plugin_only` option was removed.
 Secrets with images are now always only available for plugins using listed by the `images` property.
-Existing secrets with `plugin_only` set to `false` and a list of `images` will be migrated to an empty list of `images`.
+Existing secrets with a list of `images` will now only be available to the listed images if they are used as a plugin.
 - Removed `build` alias for `pipeline` command in CLI
 - Removed `ssh` backend.
 Use an agent directly on the SSH machine using the `local` backend.